r35382/bnflite/README.md

     Lexem Number = Iterate(1, Digit) + MyNumber;```

 The second kind of callback can be bound to production Rule.
-The user need to define own context type and work with it.
+The user need to define own context type and work with it:

     typedef Interface<use_cntext> Usr;
     Usr DoNothing(std::vector<Usr>& usr) {  return usr[0]; }